 - Comprehensive disability planning in the care of a living trust which designates someone to take over trust maintenance should you become incapacitated.

 Establishing Financial Security You and Your Beneficiaries

-At Michna Law Group, we offer estate planning services that include trust setup and administration for your peace of mind and to ensure the financial security of your beneficiaries.
+At Michna & Khanice, Attorneys at Law, we offer estate planning services that include trust setup and administration for your peace of mind and to ensure the financial security of your beneficiaries.
 We will walk through your legal requirements and are available as representatives for probate matters.
 To get started, please set up an appointment by giving us a call or filling in the form below.